 Reporting foreign income with Form 1116

-Form 1116 first asks you to classify your foreign income by category.
-You must complete a separate form for each type of income you have.
+After classifying your foreign income by category, you must complete a separate form for each of the seven types of income you may have:

-- General limitation includes your wages, salary and any highly taxed passive income.
+- General category income: Includes your wages, salary, and any highly taxed passive income.
 Income becomes "highly taxed" for IRS purposes when the foreign country's tax rate is higher than the U.S. rate.

 Foreign tax credit without Form 1116

-Situations exist that allow you to claim the foreign tax credit without filing Form 1116, as long as the income concerned meets the qualifying definition.
+Situations exist that allow you to claim the FTC without filing Form 1116, if the income concerned meets the qualifying definition.

-- If all of your foreign-taxed income was 1099-reported passive income, such as interest and dividends, you don't need a 1116, provided that any dividends came from stock you owned for at least 16 days.
+- If all your foreign-taxed income was 1099-reported passive income, such as interest and dividends, you don't need to file Form 1116, provided that any dividends came from stock you owned for at least 16 days.

-- Single filers who paid $300 or less in foreign taxes, and married joint filers who paid $600 or less, can omit filing the foreign tax credit form.
-However, using the form enables you to carry forward any unused credit balance to future tax years.
-Without filing Form 1116, you give up this carryover tax break.
+- Single filers who paid $300 or less in foreign taxes, and married joint filers who paid $600 or less, can omit filing Form 1116.
+But using the form enables you to carry forward any unused credit balance to future tax years; without filing Form 1116, you give up this carryover tax break.

-- If your income came from a U.S. territory such as American Samoa, Puerto Rico, Guam and the Virgin Islands, special rules govern how you use Form 1116 for the foreign tax credit.
+- If your income came from a U.S. territory such as American Samoa, Puerto Rico, Guam, or the U.S. Virgin Islands, special rules govern how you use Form 1116 for the FTC.